HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Prior Work

-Eyegaze, EMG, and body pose have all been useful signals for robotic control.
-Since eyegaze is a rich signifier of intention during manipulation, both by hand\cite{hayhoe05}\cite{Land2001}\cite{Johansson2001} and by robot\cite{aronson18}, its use has been explored through numerous robotic collaboration settings, including anticipating which object a user will request\cite{huang16}, triggering assistive aid during autonomous driving\cite{Braunagel15}.
-Electromyography signals have been used for robot control\cite{Artemiadis10} and task monitoring\cite{DelPreto18}.
-By making this dataset available, we intend to enable further research into these control methods.
+Eye gaze, EMG, and body pose have all been useful signals for robotic control.
+Since eye gaze is a rich signifier of intention during manipulation, both by hand \citep{hayhoe05, Land2001, Johansson2001} and by robot \citep{aronson18}, its use has been explored through numerous robotic collaboration settings, including anticipating which object a user will request \citep{huang16}, and triggering assistive aid during autonomous driving \citep{Braunagel15}.
+Electromyography signals have been used for robot control \citep{Artemiadis10} and task monitoring \citep{DelPreto18}.